 About the course

-The DPhil (doctoral) programme in Information, Communication and the Social Sciences provides an opportunity for highly-qualified students to undertake cutting edge multidisciplinary Internet-related research.
+The DPhil (doctoral) programme in Information, Communication and the Social Sciences provides an opportunity for highly-qualified students to undertake innovative Internet-related research.

-The multidisciplinary research OII's students undertake ranges across the social sciences, with most projects falling into the following broad themes:
+OII's students work on multidisciplinary research across the social sciences.
+Many projects fit within the following broad themes: